-Their experience with your brand is holistic.
-Your level of customer experience is developed through interactions at each touch point – online, on the phone, in-store.
+Customer experience is holistic.
+It is developed through various interactions at each touchpoint – online, on the phone, in-store.
 Thus, every aspect of your service is important and forms part of how they perceive you and the services you offer.

 Let’s take a closer look at the top 5 rated aspects which customers feel shape their expectations the most!

 First up – efficiency.
 Naturally, your customers will want a competent service in exchange for their time and money.